 Whether you’ve got some exciting new stats to get across to your audience or you’re trying to convey a complex issue in an engaging way, infographics should be part of your content marketing mix.

 Effective infographics manage to present big ideas in relatively small spaces with a combination of high-impact visuals and the written word.

 According to research, the brain processes visual content at a rate 60,000 times quicker than in written form.
 That is a startling idea and perhaps one that needs to be put into an infographic for us to fully comprehend.
-If you want to get an idea across to your audience, you really can’t afford to overlook the power of visual elements.
+If you want to get an idea across to your audience and boost your brand awareness, you really can’t afford to overlook the power of visual elements.

 Condense ideas into a digestible format

 Looking at pages and pages of text can present a difficult dilemma to marketers who have to find a way to get it across to readers in a digestible way.
 Even well-research and informative copy can be difficult to sell to your audience, but an infographic could be the answer.
 Infographics take up less space on your website and do not put people off with a wall of text.
 When they are well-designed, they set things out logically so they can be consumed in more bite-sized pieces, making complex ideas seem simple.

 The success of your infographic depends wholly on the visuals, so it’s important to hire a graphic designer with a proven track record.
 They should present the information in a clean way that draws your audience in and leaves them feeling they have gained value from scrutinising your asset.
 Good designers will select a style that chimes with your brand and appeals to your potential customers.

 Good looking infographics presented in an accessible format have a better chance of being shared via social media or other digital channels, making them highly reusable content.
 This means they are likely to work harder for your brand, spreading your name and message far and wide.
 If brand awareness is one of your goals, this should not be overestimated and an infographic that contains the colours and typefaces seen in your logo can go a long way to making your business a household name.